BackupTheBerlios/pida-svn/trunk/README.txt

 Gdk-WARNING **: gdk_property_get(): length value has wrapped in calculation (did you pass G_MAXLONG?)

-This is caused by the VTE terminal widget, to test it, open a Pytho terminal and execute:
+This is caused by the VTE terminal widget, to test it, open a Python terminal and execute:

 >>> import vte